-Black Lake is currently the subject of a joint venture, in which UEX Corporation holds a 90.92% interest in the property, with AREVA Resources Canada Inc. holding the remaining 9.08% interest.
-AREVA has provided its consent to ALX earning a participating interest under the terms of the existing joint venture agreement between UEX and AREVA.
+Black Lake is currently the subject of a joint venture, in which UEX Corporation holds a 90.92% interest in the property, with Orano Canada Inc. (formerly AREVA Resources Canada Inc.) holding the remaining 9.08% interest.
+AREVA provided its consent to ALX earning a participating interest under the terms of the existing joint venture agreement between UEX and AREVA.